-INTRODUCTION TO DIGITAL PHOTOGRAPHY - H2
+INTRODUCTION TO DIGITAL PHOTOGRAPHY - CP

 5 Credits (#53824) Open to Grades 9-12 This course will focus on incorporating the principles and elements of art into digital photography.
 Students will learn how digital cameras work, the history of photographic technologies and artists, as well as Photoshop editing skills.
-Students will be required to complete weekly homework assignments and will create a portfolio of their work by the end of the course.
+Students will be required to complete weekly assignments and will create a portfolio of their work by the end of the course.
 It is strongly recommended that students use their own digital camera for this course.
-Prerequisites: None
+Prerequisites: None technical skills and encouraging individual expression.
+Students will have the creative freedom to explore and build upon their personal style through the photographing and editing processes.

-DIGITAL PHOTOGRAPHY II - H2
+DIGITAL PHOTOGRAPHY II - CP

 This class will enhance understanding of the elements of art, principles of design and compositional strategies and continue to build a foundation for creating successful original photos.
-Assignments will require students to use a manual camera to solve specific visual and artistic challenges while reinforcing technical skills and encouraging individual expression.
-Students will have the creative freedom to explore and build upon their personal style through the photographing and editing processes.
+Assignments will focus on developing photographic series around specific conceptual and visual challenges while reinforcing